Cigoler/product-catalog/src/content/products/025-IT-The-Clown-With-Balloon-Light.md

 heroImage: '/images/025.jpg'
 ---

-Placeholder content for IT The Clown Head.
+Placeholder content for IT The Clown Head & Balloon.